 Organized religion has a lot of experience coercing its way into the fabric of society.
 The three religions that dominate this narrative are the Semitic religions of Judaism, Christianity, and Islam (3).

 Together these prominent three religions boast more than 3 billion members (4).
-They protect their customer base through techniques of continual indoctrination and force if necessary.
-They begin programming children at an early age, and this continues through all stages of life.
+They protect their customer base through continual indoctrination and force if necessary.
+They begin programming children at an early age, which continues through all life stages.
 Their tactics involve destroying archeological and historical references that conflict with its mythology.
 They even attack one another, fighting to prove the supremacy of their interpretation of mythology.

 Western organized religion benefits by promoting its “own brand” of perfection.
 It uses the fear of the unknown as the key.
 In Western culture, it promotes the ultimate intangible product, the afterlife.

 Here’s how it works.
 First, find or create a problem and then provide the solution.
 One of the more lucrative issues is our existential fear of death, and the antidote is the afterlife.
 But obtaining and retaining your place in the afterlife is conditional.
-There are rewards in the afterlife if you become a follower; it is heaven.
+If you become a follower, there are rewards in the afterlife; it is heaven.
 If you don’t follow their religion, then the result is eternal torment in Hell.

 “Eternal suffering awaits anyone who questions God’s infinite love.” ― Bill Hicks